HopeClementine/helloworld/README.md

 # helloworld
 Test repository for DHOxSS
 Hello!
-This is my frist repository on GitHub, hooray for new adventures as Oxford Summer School in the Digital Humanities!
+This is my first repository on GitHub, hooray for new adventures as Oxford Summer School in the Digital Humanities!
 Wow!
 This is wonderful and truly, truly, marvelous.
 Welcome world.